At the Metropolitan Museum of Art

 *Note: this price does not include admission to the Met which is valid all day.

-As of March 4, '22, all visitors over 5 are required to show proof of vaccination,
+As of June, '22, all visitors 2 years old and over are required to wear masks.
+More at Met website.

 Your Tour Guide, Mel Lehman,